Bundaran HI, tempat liburan keluarga jakarta

 While this can make you feel discouraged, there are still a lot of ways to live sustainably and more mindfully that you can do routinely – in time, these tiny habits will grow into a bigger impact when it becomes a collective effort.

-Here are some insightful recommendations that Bob can give you on how to start living sustainably in Jakarta.
+Here are some insightful recommendations that Bob can give you on how to start sustainable living in Jakarta.
 Keep on reading!

-Did you know that there was a big explosion in Cimahi, West Java, that obliterated two villages with the casualties of 157 people, with many still missing?
+Did you know that there was a big explosion in Cimahi, West Java, that obliterated two villages the resulting in 157 people, with many still missing?

-When organic matter such as food scraps, yard waste, and paper products are buried in a landfill, they break down over time.
+When organic matter, such as food scraps, yard waste, and paper products, is buried in a landfill, it breaks down over time.
 As microorganisms (like bacteria) consume this organic material in the absence of oxygen (anaerobic conditions), they produce methane gas as a byproduct.
 This chemical phenomenon is best known as methanogenesis.

 Though it might seem like a lost cause, there are actually ways you can do to prevent this from happening, one of them being trash sorting and composting.
 For starters, sorting out your organic waste from the inorganic ones really works wonders.
-As most of household waste itself is food waste–which is organic, you can stash them inside a compost bin to use as a fertilizer, or even make your own eco-enzyme from scratch!
+As most of the household waste itself is food waste, which is organic, you can stash it inside a compost bin to use as a fertilizer, or even make your own eco-enzyme from scratch!

-Other things to note is to manage your food supplies wisely and effectively.
+Other things to note are to manage your food supplies wisely and effectively.
 Sure, buying products in bulk is cheaper, but do you really need that much food?

 Making a shopping list whenever you go to get your groceries will help you gain self-control in what you’re purchasing, as it can also save you a lot of money and keep away the urge to impulsively buy something.